tableau/tableau-postman/README.md

    `https://us-west-2a.online.tableau.com/#/site/myWorkbooks/home`

-5. Set `api-version` to match the version of your Tableau Server or the Tableau Cloud site you use.
+5. Set `api-version` to match the version of the Tableau Server or the Tableau Cloud site you use.

+6. Save your changes.

 6. Authenticate by running a sign in request and BOOM!, you are ready to use the collection.